-Use this section to add, edit, or delete headers that will be included with each audit WebInspect performs.
-For example, you could add a header such as "Alert: You are being attacked by Consultant ABC" that would be included with every request sent to your company's server when WebInspect is auditing that site.
+Use this section to add, edit, or delete headers that will be included with each audit the scanner performs.
+For example, you could add a header such as "Alert: You are being attacked by Consultant ABC" that would be included with every request sent to your company's server when the scanner is auditing that site.
 You can add multiple custom headers.
 Follow the steps below to add a custom header:

-- In the top box, enter the header using the format <name>: <value>. - 2 Click Add.
+- 1 In the top box, enter the header using the format <name>: <value>. - 2 Click Add.